HOW TO MAKE ICE CREAM

 GET STARTED MAKING ICE CREAM AT HOME

 Whichever method you choose to make ice cream at home, make sure you have the right tools.
 Shop KitchenAid® stand mixers and the Ice Cream Maker attachment for a quick and easy way to churn out your favorite ice cream flavors at home.
 Or blend up your creations with KitchenAid® blenders perfect for crushing ice.
+Need a smoother texture?
+The shave ice attachment for KitchenAid® stand mixers lets you make raspados, Italian ice and other cold treats.

 SPARK YOUR CULINARY CREATIVITY WITH THESE RELATED ARTICLES